coronel08/my-notes/notes/docs/aws.md

         -   Streamed Services: DynamoDB, Kinesis. by default if function returns error the entire batch is reprocessed until succeed or expire
         -   Polled Services: SQS, MQ.
 -   Logging and Monitoring
     -   Cloudwatch Events - either cronjob or codepipeline into Cloudwatch Events/EventBridge.
 Lambda metrics are displayed in Cloudwatch Metrics.
+Can't be used to debug and trace data across accounts.
     -   X-Ray - enable in lambda configuration and use SDK in code.
         -   Environment variables
             -   \_X_AMZN_TRACE_ID: contains the tracing header